 Learn how to answer all the questions.

-This article is part of our monthly Ask a Recruiter series—a column dedicated to helping you tackle your biggest career concerns.
-Our coaches are excited to answer all of your burning questions, and you can submit one by emailing us at askarecruiter(at)themuse(dot)com.
+This article is part of our Ask an Expert series—a column dedicated to helping you tackle your biggest career concerns.
+Our experts are excited to answer all of your burning questions, and you can submit one by emailing us at editor(at)themuse(dot)com and using Ask a Recruiter in the subject line.

 Photo of person working on resume courtesy of JGI/Jamie Grill/Getty Images.